How to Use Replenishment Page

 Every FBA seller is aware that adjusting inventory when it comes to Amazon standards might be challenging, and your business needs to keep it balanced to get success.
 It may be hard to take care of every single inventory by yourself, but the silver lining is you do not have to!

 EVA has a very comprehensive Replenishment feature that covers all of the inventory for you.
 You can monitor how many items you need to replenish to Amazon and when to replenish them from that screen.

 Let’s examine the process based on the numbers above.
 The replenishment system calculates your sales for 30 days for each SKU and starts to monitor your inventory based on this sales amount.
-It is expected that there will be approximately the same amount of sales for every 30 days and stocks should be enough to compensate.
-This ‘time range’ is referred to as the ‘Full Replenishment Period.’
+It is expected that there will be approximately the same amount of sales every 30 days and stocks should be enough to compensate.
+This ‘time range’ is referred to as the ‘Full Replenishment Level.’

 You can also see this warning next to your SKUs on the Pricing Management page with the orange bell icon.

 Stock-Out Alert Level means; that if your inventory goes below the number that equals 7 days of optimal sales, then the replenishment system begins to alert immediately.